Summary

 - Environmental factors

-- Genetic factors: patients with affected relatives have a higher risk of hypertrophic pyloric stenosis
+- Genetic factors: Patients with affected relatives have an increased risk of hypertrophic pyloric stenosis.

 -

-- Frequent regurgitation progressing to projectile, nonbilious vomiting immediately after feeding
+- Frequent regurgitation that progresses to projectile and nonbilious vomiting after feeding

-- If left untreated: dehydration, weight loss, failure to thrive
+- Late stage: dehydration, poor weight gain, failure to thrive

 -